-The Search and Lister component of roms portal displays the forms available on the Publish instance of the AEM server.
-This list includes all forms or the forms defined in the filter at the time of authoring the forms portal page.
-A forms portal page looks similar to as shown in the following image:
+The Search and Lister component displays the forms available on the Publish instance of the server.
+By default, this list includes all the available forms or the forms as per the filters (such as folders and rendition type) defined by the author.

-- List forms in panel, card, or grid view that are available out of the box.
+- List forms in panel, card, or grid view that are available OOTB.
 It also supports custom templatesList forms from specific folders in Forms Manager.

 - Specify how forms are rendered - HTML5, PDF, or both.